raspberrypilearning/marble-mayhem/en/step_3.md

 --- task ---

-Add a Sphere GameObject and rename it to `Marble`.
+Add a 'Sphere' GameObject and rename it to `Marble`.

 Scale the marble to fit your project.